Who were these Jedi voices at the end of Star Wars: The Rise of Skywalker? - The Media Times

 Also read: “Star Wars: The Rise of Skywalker” – How Exactly Did Emperor Palpatine Return from the Dead?

 So I think fans will be looking forward to seeing them die someday, but who knows if it happens in a book, comic or TV show or what.
-With the big “Clone Wars” and “Rebels” connections in the finale of the first season of “The Mandalorian” she may appear in the coming seasons and die there.
+With the big “Clone Wars” and “Rebels” connections in the finale of the first season of “The Mandalorian”, she may appear in future seasons and die there.
 Your guess is as good as that of others.

 15 Best Stories Ever Told In The Star Wars Universe (Photos)